 Weather Wise Videos

 It may be cold outside, but there are still some sights in the night sky this winter that shouldn't be missed, including some amazing line-ups of planets and the Moon, and the elusive Zodiacal Light!

 There are some awesome events happening in astronomy and space exploration in 2018.
 Here's a list of the best things going on in space this year.

 The Sun and Space Weather

-NASA's Solar Dynamics Observatory (SDO) monitors the Earth-facing side of the Sun, 24 hours a day, 365 days a year, tracking sunspots, solar flares, filament eruptions and coronal mass ejections, to provide us with ample warning should solar activity potentially threaten our satellites, spacecraft and astronauts in orbit, and our power grids on the ground.
+NASA's Solar Dynamics Observatory (SDO) and NASA/ESA's Solar and Heliospheric Observatory (SOHO) monitors the Earth-facing side of the Sun, 24 hours a day, 365 days a year, tracking activity on and around the Sun, to provide us with ample warning should solar activity potentially threaten our satellites, spacecraft and astronauts in orbit, and our power grids on the ground.

 Above are five different views that SDO regularly delivers - Track sunspots with the HMI Intensitygram (Orange), see dark filaments and prominences with the 304 Angstrom filter (Red), marvel at magnetic 'coronal loops' with the 171 Angstrom filter (Gold), spot solar flares the 94 Angstrom filter (Green), and see the solar corona (the Sun's "atmosphere") with the 193 Angstrom filter (Bronze).